sleepymalc/pbb.wtf/content/posts/Marta/index.md

 	<img width="80%" src="figures/marta.png"/>
 </div>

-Though most of the native apps made by excellent Apple engineers are easy to use[^1], but [Finder](https://support.apple.com/en-us/HT201732) is different.
+Though most of the native apps made by excellent Apple engineers are easy to use[^1], [Finder](https://support.apple.com/en-us/HT201732) is different.
 I asked lots of my macOS friends, and nearly all of them think [Finder](https://support.apple.com/en-us/HT201732) is great, "*it's fast and easy to use.*" Every time I heard about this, I doubt they haven't seen [TotalFinder](https://totalfinder.binaryage.com/) before.
 > Although I can write another paragraph introducing [TotalFinder](https://totalfinder.binaryage.com/) to you, but sadly, while Apple is moving on to arm architecture, [TotalFinder](https://totalfinder.binaryage.com/) couldn't keep up with the pace to be compatible with Apple.
 Indeed, it stops updating and not maintained anymore.[^2]
 > <div align="center">
 > 	<img width="80%" src="figures/totalfinder.png"/>